Juraji/typescript-decorators/src/decorators/property/query-parameter-binding/README.md

 ### Factory parameters:
 * `param: string` The name of the query parameter to bind to.
 * `opts: BindingOptions` Options for binding.
-    * `pushHistoryState?: boolean` Use push changes to the history stack.
+    * `pushHistoryState?: boolean` Push changes to the history stack.
     This causes each parameter change to be a new item in the browser's history.
-    _By default the current item in history stack will be replaced.
+    _By default the current item in history stack will be replaced._
     * `useJSON?: boolean` Use JSON conversion when writing to-/reading from the query parameter
     Useful when you want to store non-string type values in the query parameter.